WenSimEHRP/conjak/src/lib.typ

 /// Convert a date to the lunar calendar format.
 ///
 /// - date (datetime): The date to convert to the lunar calendar.
+/// - numeric-november (auto, bool): Whether to use "十一月" for November.
+/// - numeric-december (auto, bool): Whether to use "十二月" for December
 /// ->
 #let format-lunar-date(
   date,
+  numeric-november: false,
+  numeric-december: false,
 ) = {
   let data = cbor(
     plg.solar_to_lunisolar(